 The principal limitation on the initiative is the constitutional constraint against using the initiative power to enact sweeping or fundamental changes to the state's governmental framework through constitutional revisions.
-Specifically, the initiative power can be used to amend, but not revise, the California constitution.
-An amendment is any law that effects a more modest addition or change to the state's constitution.
-Revisions are laws that "fundamental[ly] change . . . the basic governmental plan or framework" set forth in the state constitution.
-This distinction means that far-reaching changes in the state constitution can only be accomplished through a deliberative process with the state's legislature and electorate acting together.
+Specifically, the initiative power can be used to amend, but not revise, the California constitution.212 An amendment is any law that effects a more modest addition or change to the state's constitution.
+Revisions are laws that "fundamental[ly] change ... the basic governmental plan or framework" set forth in the state constitution.213 This distinction means that far-reaching changes in the state's legislature and electorate acting together.

 Although "amendment" and "revision" are not defined in the state constitution, the text makes clear that distinct procedures apply to each act.
-As the California Supreme Court has put it, the concept of a revision as a higher-level exercise of constitutional power "is based on the principle that 'comprehensive changes' to the Constitution require more formality, discussion and deliberation than is available through the initiative process."
-The California Supreme Court has developed the following standard to distinguish between them:
+As the California Supreme Court has put it, the concept of a revision as a higher-level exercise of constitutional power "is based on the principle that 'comprehensive changes' to the Constitution require more formality, discussion and deliberation than is available through the initiative process."214 The California Supreme Court has developed the following standard to distinguish between them:

 A "revision" denotes a change that is qualitatively or quantitatively extensive, affecting the "underlying principles upon which [the Constitution] rests" or the "substantial entirety of the instrument."
-By contrast, an "amendment" denotes a change that is qualitatively and quantitatively limited, making a modification "within the lines of the
+By contrast, an "amendment" denotes a change that is qualitatively and quantitatively limited, making a modification "within the lines of the 616 original instrument as will effect an improvement, or better carry out the purpose for which it was framed."215